Twelve-string guitar: Nashville tuning

-Nashville Tuning is a way of simulating a 12-string guitar sound, using two six-string guitars playing in unison.
+Nashville tuning is a way of simulating a 12-string guitar sound, using two six-string guitars playing in unison.
 This is achieved by replacing the lower four courses on one six-string with the higher octave strings for those four courses from a 12-string set, and tuning these four strings an octave higher than normal tuning for those courses on a six-string.
 Double-tracking this guitar with the standard-tuned six-string is commonly used in recording studios to achieve a "cleaner" 12-string effect.

+Mexican 12-string tuning

+Mexican twelve-string guitars, also known as requinto style or Sierreño style, are modified 12-string guitars that can approximate the sound of a bajo sexto or bajo quinto and play regional Mexican styles, such as norteño (music of Northern Mexico), Tejano (Tex-Mex), and conjunto (música mexicana-tejana).
+In a traditional 12-string setup, the lower four strings (E, A, D, and G) have octave pairs, while the top two (B and E) have unison pairs.
+However, for regional Mexican styles, all strings are set up with identical unison pairs instead of the traditional octave courses.
+This configuration yields a resonant timbre reminiscent of the venerable bajo sexto, but adds significantly more tension on the bridge and neck.
+Furthermore, it usually requires the nut to be modified, the neck compensated, and the bridge to be reinforced.

 Playing

 The 12-string guitar's greater number of strings and higher cumulative string tension complicates playing, in both hands.
 Fretting chords requires greater force, and the width of the neck and the added string tension combine to make soloing and string-bending challenging.
 The gap between the dual-string courses is usually narrower than that between the single-string courses of a conventional six-string guitar, so more precision is required with the pick or fingertip when not simply strumming chords.
 Consequently, the instrument is most commonly used for accompaniment, though several players have taken the time to develop the 12-string guitar as a solo instrument.
 Flat-picking solos are more frequently seen with electric players, whereas a few acoustic players, such as Leo Kottke, have adapted fingerstyle techniques to the instrument; players such as Ralph Towner have applied classical playing techniques.

+Roger McGuinn developed his own style of playing a 12-string guitar.
+The neck of a Rickenbacker 360/12 12-string guitar is as wide as the 6-string guitar.
+Solos are therefore easier to play and he used his banjo techniques to play chords.
+In addition to applying a compressor, this determined the sound of the Byrds.
+Lead Belly adapted both the traditional, simple strum style and the finger-style method that was becoming popular at the time as well; Blind Willie McTell also played finger-style 12 string.